 What causes abnormal uterine bleeding?

 Dr. Garofalo uses a classification system called PALM-COEIN for diagnosing abnormal uterine bleeding.
 PALM-COEIN stands for polyp, adenomyosis, leiomyoma, malignancy and hyperplasia, coagulopathy, ovulatory dysfunction, endometrial, iatrogenic, and not yet classified.
-Following are descriptions of each classification.
+The following are descriptions of each classification.

-- Leiomyoma.
-A leiomyoma is a noncancerous tumor, mostly consisting of smooth muscle cells.
+- Leiomyoma (fibroids): A leiomyoma, also known as a fibroid, is a noncancerous tumor, mostly consisting of smooth muscle cells.
 If leiomyoma causes bleeding or obstruction, it typically can be removed via a surgical procedure.

-- Latrogenic.
-Iatrogenic conditions are those that occur as a result of medical treatment or advice.
+- Iatrogenic: Iatrogenic conditions are those that occur as a result of medical treatment or advice.

 How is abnormal uterine bleeding diagnosed?

 If you’re experiencing abnormal menstrual bleeding, Dr. Garofalo will review your medical history, stress level, eating and exercise habits, and use of medications and birth control.
 You can help prepare for your medical visit by keeping track of your menstrual cycle (dates, lengths and characteristics).

 Please download and complete the charts found below.
 Based on your symptoms, further diagnosis may require examination or tissue sample collection using ultrasound, X-ray, minimally invasive surgery or hysteroscopy (a procedure in which a thin, telescope-like device is inserted into the uterus through the vagina and cervix).

 Treatment depends on many factors, including the cause of the menstrual bleeding, your age, and whether or not you want to have children.
 Treatments may include one or more of the following: